IggyStanson123/WindowsAdvancedSidebar/README.md

 # Privacy Policy

 This app stores app preferences locally on your device.
 No personal data is collected, transmitted, or shared with third parties.
-The app does not need any internet connection.